 Educational laws in Spain state that SEN should be fully integrated into mainstream schools where possible.
-The Spanish government requires Public and Concertado schools to attempt to educate SEN students within mainstream schools if the facilities exist and schools are awarded grants if they have integration teachers (PT-Special Needs Teacher), speech therapists (Logopedia) and other specialists on the staff.
+The Spanish government requires public and concertado schools to attempt to educate students with SEN within mainstream schools if the facilities exist and schools are awarded grants if they have integration teachers (PT-Special Needs Teacher), speech therapists (Logopedia) and other specialists on the staff.
 Children with SEN (intellectual, physical or social) are not segregated into special classes, they are part of mainstream classrooms.
 Depending on the severity of their educational need they might follow a different or adapted curriculum or the mainstream one with support from a dedicated specialised teacher.
-However, finding a Bilingual or International school in Madrid that offers SEN at more demanding levels is much more complex.
+However, finding a bilingual or international school in Madrid that offers SEN at more demanding levels is much more complex.

 If inclusion is managed successfully there are lots of benefits for SEN students:

 All students grow when schools include students with SEN in a mainstream environment.
 A mixture of mainstream and students with SEN in a school teaches all pupils to be mindful of the needs and requirements of those around them, and allows for all pupils to make friends with children with a range of abilities and needs and from a variety of backgrounds.